Lokideos/event-sourcing/README.md

 # Event Sourcing

 This is example project for trying out event sourcing in Ruby
+The project is inspired by [Anton Davidov Event Sourcing project](https://github.com/2pegramming/pepegraming-stream/tree/master/event_sourcing)

 ### Event sourcing
 * work with events